SamKazan/semiconductor-defect-prediction/README.md

 Utilized K-Nearest Neighbors algorithm for defect prediction.
 Tuned hyperparameters such as the number of neighbors (k) to optimize model performance.
 Evaluated model performance using cross-validation and compared results with GNB.

 ## Results and Evaluation
-Compared the performance of GNB and KNN models based on metrics such as accuracy, precision, recall, and F1-score.
+Compared the performance of GNB and KNN models based on metrics such as accuracy, precision, recall, AUC and F1-score.
 Analyzed confusion matrices to understand the strengths and weaknesses of each model.
 Provided insights into the bias-variance trade-off observed in the models and their implications for real-world applications.

 ## Conclusion and Future Work
 Summarized key findings and insights from the project.